DETAILED ACTION

 Zhen teaches a brightness adjustable electrical apparatus comprising a lighting module and a control unit, wherein the control unit controls the brightness of the apparatus (abstract).
 The lighting module may be an organic light emitting diode (¶ [0006] and [0018]).

-Therefore, it would have been obvious to one of ordinary skill in the pertinent art before the effective filing date of the claimed invention to use the device of Matsuki in view of Kim including compound 119 as the light module in the brightness adjustable electrical apparatus of Zhen, because this would have been combining the prior art elements of Matsuki, Kim, and Zhen according to known methods to yield predictable results of a brightness adjustable electrical apparatus with improved luminous efficiency and life durability, as taught by Matsuki.
+Therefore, it would have been obvious to one of ordinary skill in the pertinent art before the effective filing date of the claimed invention to use the device of Matsuki in view of Kim including the modified compound 119 as the light module in the brightness adjustable electrical apparatus of Zhen, because this would have been combining the prior art elements of Matsuki, Kim, and Zhen according to known methods to yield predictable results of a brightness adjustable electrical apparatus with improved luminous efficiency and life durability, as taught by Matsuki.
 See MPEP 2143.I.(A).

 Contact Information